The Directors of your Company are pleased to share their Report for the year ended 31March 2021.

 Interest coverage ratio and Debt Equity Ratio are not relevant for the company as ithas negligible debt.

 There are no loans or guarantees given securities provided and investments coveredunder Section 186 of the Companies Act 2013.
-Your company has not accepted any fixeddeposits during the year.
-There was no outstanding towards unclaimed deposits payable todepositors as on 31 March 2020.
+Your Company has not accepted any fixeddeposits during the year.
+There was no outstanding amount towards unclaimed depositspayable to depositors as on 31 March 2021.